HannanTechy/binomial-asset-pricing-model/README.md

 # binomial-asset-pricing-model

 steps:
-define parameters
+define parameters.
-precompute constants, one step discounting facotr the asset prices at maturity can be efficiently computed because every node can differ from one below by a factor u/d iterate in back step
+precompute constants, one step discounting factor.
+the asset prices at maturity can be efficiently computed because every node can differ from one below by a factor u/d. iterate in back step.